Cooking Utensils and Nutrition

 3. Iron cookware

 Traditionally, it is believed that cooking in iron utensils, provides health benefits.
-When you cook food in Iron utensils than iron get released in food and will help in improving hemoglobin levels in children’s.
+When you cook food in Iron utensils then iron gets released into food and will help in improving hemoglobin levels in children.

 But daily cooking in Iron is not recommended twice or thrice a week is OK, plus you have to take extra care in cleaning and maintaining the iron vessel as they tend to get rusted, and remember never cook sour and acidic foods in them and also don’t store water.